tricinel/edge-theme/README.md

 * `yarn build:themes` will build the theme files
 * `yarn build:schemes` will build the scheme files
 * `yarn build` will build everything
+* `yarn test:release` will copy the release files into `release/` in order for you to see the changes reflected in the editor's UI.

 ### Files and folder structure